Things to do in Seattle

 What's Seattle best known for?

-Seattle is known for its lush surroundings, and it’s easy to get out into nature without straying far from the city—just be prepared for a bit of rain.
+Seattle is known for its lush surroundings.
+It’s easy to get out into nature without straying too far from the city—just be prepared for a bit of rain.
 The Emerald City is also the birthplace of Starbucks and Amazon, and the grunge music movement of the 1990s has long been associated with the city.

 ...More